ryanbynoe/UbuntuProject/README.md

 <h2>Description</h2>
 In this project, I configured Ubuntu, Windows, and Samba File servers.
+Please see the RBynoe_Ubuntu Project.pdf file.
 <br />